What Is A Bar POS System?

 Additionally, the system needs to be designed to handle a large volume of orders at once.
 No one has time to waste in a fast-paced environment like a bar.
 Especially during a big game night or a Happy Hour rush.

 Mobile and Contactless Integration

 Nowadays, it is very important for your bar staff and bartenders to spend time interacting with your guests.
-That’s how your service is being evaluated.
+Customer service certainly falls under the bar staff and bartender job description.
+That's how your service is being evaluated.
 And with a mobile POS, your staff is not stuck behind the bar entering orders.
 They can chat with guests and help them place the perfect order.
 This is also a great way for them to increase check size (by making recommendations and upselling premium liquor) and increase tips.